nuprl/retic_performance/gm-pepm-2018/talk/README.md

         soundness to have a performance cost.
-       The cost we have in mind comes about when a well-typed program interacts with the outside world; more precisely, with a source of values that is not necessarily type checked.
+       The cost we have in mind comes about when a well-typed program interacts with the outside world; more precisely, with a source of values that may not be type correct.

-       This happens never in the lambda calculus, but happens all the time in a useful programming language.
+       [[ This never happens in the lambda calculus, but happens all the time in a useful programming language. ]]

-[09]   For example, one kind of source is user input.
+[09]   For example, one kind of unreliable source is user input.
        A program might ask the user for an integer, and then get some kind of value in return --- maybe not an integer.
 [10]   Another, similar source is a serialize/deserialize API,
         in which you can write a value to a file in some compact format, and later read it back in at the same type.
+       I like this example because it reminds me of OCaml's marshalling API, which uses polymorphic types for convenience and comes with a warning that deserialization is not type safe.
 [11]   A foreign function interface is a third kind of external source, [12]    and a special case of that is interactions with a runtime system through
         primops, such as arithmetic functions.